Liberty Management want to help make your leasing experience a pleasant one, please review these costly mistakes below.

 A Friend brings over her new, cuddly little Puppy.
 This one seems obvious: Your lease agreement says "no pets," so you don't have a pet.
 But if your friend stops by for a few hours with the new puppy, that's still a violation of your lease agreement.
 The same goes for homes that allow your`s but not any additional pets because the lease agreement contains a pet limit.
 When your friend brings their pet over you are in violation.

 Not changing A/C Filters

 Tenants often are surprised that inaction can be considered a lease agreement violation.
 Your lease agreement states that you are responsible for changing the air-conditioner or furnace filter every month, for example.

-Many Tenants want the benefits of renting a house versus an apartment or condo, but then fail to properly maintain the yard.
+Many Tenants want the benefits of renting a house versus an apartment or condo, but then fail to maintain the yard properly.
 If you're renting a home or property that has a yard, your duties include yard maintenance.
-Mowing the lawn and raking the leaves are fairly common responsibilities.
+Mowing the lawn and raking the leaves are relatively common responsibilities.

 The next time you notice something that needs repair in your home, do not simply ignore it because you think it's no big deal.
 Not saying anything to the landlord may come back to haunt you.
 An example would be that small drip under the kitchen sink reported timely would be a small repair, left unreported turns into a large costly repair of also cabinet damage.
 The additional costs of the repair becomes your responsibility.

 You sign up for that amazing introductory Satellite TV offer.